 Step by step instructions:

-To begin with, start by making the easy marinade.
-Combine olive oil, lemon juice, lemon zest, sliced garlic, fresh rosemary, 1 teaspoon salt and 1/4 teaspoon of pepper in a shallow dish.
+To begin, whip up the easy marinade.
+Combine olive oil, lemon juice, lemon zest, sliced garlic, fresh rosemary, 1 teaspoon salt and ¼ teaspoon of pepper in a shallow dish.

 If using red pepper flakes, add them now.
 Then, add fresh swordfish steaks that you have brought to room temperature, turning to ensure both sides are coated in the seasoned oil.
 Marinate for 20-30 minutes.

 Heat cast iron or oven-proof skillet over medium heat.
-Thereafter, add olive oil, 1/3 cup diced shallot and a pinch of salt.
+Add olive oil, ⅓ cup diced shallot and a pinch of salt.
 Cook for 3 minutes, until shallots are translucent and tender.

-Drain and rinse 2 cups of white beans well.
+Drain and rinse 2 cups of white beans.
 Add the beans to the hot pan with the shallots and use a fork to smash about a third of the beans, creating a creamy bean stew consistency.

-Season the beans with 3/4 cup vegetable stock, 1 teaspoon of salt and 1/4 teaspoon of pepper.
-Then, stir to combine.
-After that, lay the marinated swordfish over the beans and pour any remaining seasoned oil over the top of the fish.
-Later layer on a few fresh lemon slices and sprigs of fresh rosemary.
+Season the beans with ¾ cup vegetable stock, 1 teaspoon of salt and ¼ teaspoon of pepper.
+Stir to combine.
+Then lay the marinated swordfish over the beans and pour any remaining seasoned oil over the top of the fish.
+Layer on a few fresh lemon slices and sprigs of fresh rosemary.

-Carefully move the skillet to the hot oven and bake at 350 for 10-12 minutes, or until fish flakes easily with a fork and the beans are bubbling and heated through.
+Carefully move the skillet to the hot oven and bake at 350℉ for 10-12 minutes, or until fish flakes easily with a fork and the beans are bubbling and heated through.

 Finally, transfer the swordfish fillets to a serving plate over the seasoned beans with lemon wedges and steamed spinach.

-To store, transfer to an airtight container or wrap tightly in plastic wrap and keep in the refrigerator for up to 48 hours.
+To store leftover swordfish, transfer to an airtight container or wrap tightly in plastic wrap and keep in the refrigerator for up to 48 hours.
 To reheat, warm gently over medium low heat in a small skillet or baking dish until just heated through.